The Blitz

-Background
+Background information

-Luftwaffe and strategic bombing
+and strategic bombing

-In the 1920s and 1930s, airpower theorists such as Giulio Douhet and Billy Mitchell claimed that air forces could win wars, obviating the need for land and sea combat.
-It was thought that "the bomber will always get through" and could not be resisted, particularly at night.
+In the 1920s and 1930s airpower theorists such as Giulio Douhet and Billy Mitchell claimed that air forces could win wars, obviating the need for land and sea combat.
+It was thought that "the bomber will always get through", and could not be resisted, particularly at night.
 Industry, seats of government and communications could be destroyed, depriving an opponent of the means to make war.
-Bombing civilians would cause a collapse of morale and a loss of production in the remaining factories.
+Bombing civilians would cause a collapse of morale, and a loss of production in the remaining factories.
 Democracies, where public opinion was allowed, were thought particularly vulnerable.
-The RAF and the United States Army Air Corps (USAAC) adopted much of this apocalyptic thinking.
+The Royal Air Force (RAF) and the United States Army Air Corps (USAAC) adopted much of this apocalyptic thinking.
 The policy of RAF Bomber Command became an attempt to achieve victory through the destruction of civilian will, communications and industry.